ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Identity access token - a verifiable token that is linked to the logged-in identity
     * Identity access secret - a secret passphrase that can be used in combination to the "identity access token" to provide proof of previous successful login
     * Identity access expiry - the window with sufficient long into-the-future time frame in which the access key long term credentials are valid
+    * Identity encrypted relogin key - the relogin key only has meaning to the identity service and it's encrypted, encrypted value = `<salt-string>` + ":" + base64(encrypt(`<key>`, `<relogin-key>`)), where key = hmac(<encryption-passphrase-upon-grant-proof>, "identity:" + <identity-uri> + ":identityReloginKey"), iv = hash(<salt-string>)
   * Lock box information (optional, if known)
      * Lockbox domain - if lockbox domain is known in advance, this is the domain for the lockbox to use
-      * Lockbox key - this is client side base-64 encoded lockbox key.
+     * Twice encrypted lockbox passphrase - this is a lockbox passphrase which is encrypted twice, twice-encrypted-lockbox-passphrase = `<salt-string>` + ":" + base64(encrypt(`<key>`, `<encrypted-lockbox-passphrase>`)), where key = hmac(`<encryption-passphrase-upon-grant-proof>`, "identity:" + `<identity-uri>` + ":lockboxKey"), iv = hash(`<salt-string>`), where encrypted-lockbox-passphrase = `<inner-salt-string>` + base64(encrypt(`<inner-key>`, `<lockbox-passphrase>`), inner-key = hmac(`<server-encryption-passphrase>`), "identity:" + `<identity-uri>`), iv=hash(`<inner-salt-string>`)
      * Lockbox reset flag - this flag is used if the lockbox must be reset with a new password and all data within to be flushed.
+  * Encrypted server encryption passphrase - the passphrase used to encrypt sensitive information from the server (e.g. so that the server doesn't know the lockbox passphrase) encrypted using the encryption-passphrase-upon-grant-proof, where encrypted-server-encryption-passphrase = `<salt-string>` + ":" + base64(encrypt(`<key>`, `<server-encrypted-passphrase>`)), where key = hmac(`<encryption-passphrase-upon-grant-proof>`, "identity:" + `<identity-uri>` + ":serverEncryptionKey"), iv = hash(`<salt-string>`)
+  * Grant service challenge (optional, if challenge is required)
+    * ID - a challenge ID that the server generated which the client application will have to authorize
+    * Name - a human readable name for the service requesting the challenge
+    * Image - a branded image representing the service requesting the challenge
+    * URL - a browser URL where the user can go to obtain more information about this service requesting the challenge
+    * Domains - a list of domains the service will accept trusted signatures as proof
+    * Namespace URLs - the list of URLs that require permission to continue
+  * Encryption passphrase upon grant proof (optional, if challenge is not required) - the outer passphrase used to decrypt the lockbox passphrase which has been twice encrypted.

 ### Returns

 ### Security Considerations

-The lockbox key should be decrypted locally in the JavaScript using something unavailable in the server, for example the user's password.
+The server encryption passphrase should be calculated locally in the JavaScript using something unavailable in the server, for example the user's password.
 Other information should be combined to create the encryption / decryption key to ensure two unique users with the same password do not share the same encryption key.

-An example formula might look like:

-lockbox-key = decrypt(key, `<lockbox-key-encrypted>`), where key = hmac(key_strectch(`<user-password>`), `<user-id>`), iv = hash(`<user-salt>`)
+An example formula for creating a "server-encryption-passphrase" might look like: server-encryption-passphrase = hex(hmac(key_strectch(`<user-password>`), `<user-id>`)), iv = hash(`<user-salt>`)

 Key stretching should be employed whenever using a weaker user generated non-cryptographically strong password.
 See: http://en.wikipedia.org/wiki/Key_stretching

-By using information not stored on a server, this ensures that should the server be hacked that the servers do not contain the correct information to decrypt the lockbox key.
+By using information not stored on a server, this ensures that should the server be hacked that the servers do not contain the correct information to decrypt the lockbox passphrase.
 The downside is that should the password change the encryption key will need to be decrypted with the existing user password then re-encrypted using the new password.
-Further, if the old password is lost then the lockbox key is also lost (and thus all associated content can no longer be decrypted).
+Further, if the old password is lost then the lockbox passphrase is also lost (and thus all associated content can no longer be decrypted).

+If the identity provider was not provided a relogin key it must challenge the agent with a grant challenge.
+This is to ensure the user is aware the agent is seeking access to their secure information in an untrusted environment like a website.
+If a relogin key was provided the "encryption passphrase upon grant proof" can be provided immediately without a grant challenge since the only way an agent could have obtained that is upon a providing previous proof.

 ### Example